HeyImAmethyst/Ars-Venefici/README.md

 # Replenishing Mana

 Your mana will regen over time.
 Each level you gain for wizardry as well as the Mana Efficiency professions will inrease the mana regen amount.
-You can also replenish some mana by eating food.
-The energy recovery amount a food item gives will recover the same amount of mana (this my change in the future once I figure out how to give others the ablitiy to add specific custom items that recover mana)
+You can also replenish some mana by eating a food item that has a custom field for regenerating mana.

 # How Mana is Calculated